Getting started

 books[new_book.self] = new_book

-You can run the test application in your favorite ASGI server:
+You can run the test application on your favorite ASGI server:

 $ uvicorn tests.app:app